-Communications is still such a young function (especially in Asia), so are you sure that your stakeholders all fully understand how you plan to add value to the organization this year?
+Communications is still such a young function, so are you sure that your stakeholders all fully understand how you plan to add value to the organization this year?
 Do you have a written strategy of business priorities you can show them in your first 100 days, to show how you’ll support and deliver against these?
 Beyond gaining instant credibility, this step is also helpful if they try to drag you off in the opposite direction because you can remind them of your set comms priorities.

 For quick introductions, consider developing a 30-second elevator pitch that explains your role and responsibilities – and then use this consistently throughout the organisation.
 The hope is that you become the go-to expert.
 And we all know, first impressions count.

 The most common complaint I hear from senior leaders regarding the communications industry is around the perceived lack of business acumen.
 More than once I’ve been told by a senior leader: ‘I’m worried about putting our comms person in with the CEO, as they’d just eat them alive, comms just comes across too soft’.

 In your first 100 days besides immersing yourself in on-the-job training, take advantage of formal training such as company classes, industry trade shows, professional meetings and technical seminars.
 I remember asking one senior comms professional how she had got up to speed when moving into a new industry, and she commented ‘I went and sat in the customer call centre for a week, every day I sat listening and taking notes.
 It immediately helped me to understand what the real challenges for the business were, and earned me credibility with my peers and leaders.
 It was a fantastic way to get up to speed…fast’.

 3. Be impressive, without biting off more than you can chew